hikanner/jta/README.md

 **Q: Can I translate offline or use my own models?**

-A: Currently, Jta requires an internet connection and uses cloud AI providers.
-Local model support is planned for a future release.
+A: Currently, Jta requires an internet connection and uses cloud AI providers (OpenAI, Anthropic, Google Gemini).

 **Q: Does Jta support variables inside translated strings?**